I worked hard to reach this age. I expected some problems.

 3 AM Thoughts

 Did I lock the door?
-Is my retirement safe?
+Should I cancel my morning appointment?
 What was that noise?

 What We Should Think